Editor’s note: This article was originally published in 2016.

 1. Lakewood Church in Houston- 43,500

-Held in the stadium that used to house the Houston Rockets, Lakewood Church is not only the largest church in Texas, it’s the largest in the nation.
-Lead Pastor Joel Osteen has been featured in People magazine and Texas Monthly, among other publications.
+Held in the stadium that used to house the Houston Rockets, Lakewood Church is not only the largest church in Texas, it’s the largest American megachurch in the nation.
+Lead Pastor Joel Osteen is probably the best known of all the megachurch pastors.
+He has been featured in People magazine and Texas Monthly, among other publications.
 Over 40,000 people weekly file into what used to be the Compaq Center to worship God and to hear Osteen and his wife, Victoria, speak.